heartlessalt01/Wav-Decoder-Libary/README.md

 Example uses:

-- Kernel audio drivers
+* Kernel audio drivers
-- UEFI applications
+* UEFI applications
-- Custom file systems
+* Custom file systems
-- Embedded firmware
+* Embedded firmware

-A storage backend can be connected using:
+Storage backends can be connected using:

 ```c
 wav_io
 ```

-allowing the decoder to read from any device.
+allowing the decoder to read from any storage device.

 ---